 1. Results from Data Quality Committee Conformance Suite

 The conformance suite contains fail and pass cases for each rule published by the Data Quality Committee (DQC).
-Download the conformance suite zip file.
+Download the conformance suite for the latest release from the right-side of this page (.xlsx and .zip files).

 The conformance suite produces results outlined below in a .csv file: